Nicolanoss/dtu_fortan_macos/README.md

   https://docs.github.com/en/get-started/quickstart/fork-a-repo
 4. To run the fortran code use the key-shortcuts command + shift + B

-5. In the terminal you should se Hello World, fortran on mac.
+5. In the terminal you should se "Hello World, fortran on mac".
-6.